Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Neutron Star Tidal Deformability

 \subsubsection{Static Approach}

-In this section, we apply the static method derived in \cite{Binnington_2009} to scalar tensor theory; we assume that the perturbations are strictly static i.e., $h_{0t}=h_{1t}=U=0$ and consider the odd parity perturbation equations \cref{eq:g03,eq:g13,eq:g23}.
+In this section, we apply the static method derived in \cite{Binnington_2009} to scalar-tensor theory; we assume that the perturbations are strictly static i.e., $h_{0t}=h_{1t}=U=0$ and consider the odd parity perturbation equations \cref{eq:g03,eq:g13,eq:g23}.
 Under this assumption, \cref{eq:g13} becomes

 and \cref{eq:g23} becomes independent of $h_0$ and constrains only $h_1$.

 The final remaining equation, \cref{eq:g03}, yields a second order differential equation for $h_0$.